Build semantic layer (incremental by default)

 • oxy sync - Sync database schema information

-• oxy start - Start the semantic engine and web server
+• oxy start - Start infrastructure services and web server

 • oxy vec-search - Search the vector store